Commonly Asked Questions

 ‹cell range›: a range of cells containing symbols to search e.g. A1:A10

-‹model›: the model for which to fetch data, either “PD”, “DN”, or “UP”)
+‹model›: the model for which to fetch data, currently dn is the only accepted and default value.

 Help!